This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Avoid the DFO outlets and Docklands’ Harbour Town.
 In my observation, the items on “sale” there are more expensive than the major city department stores, although the rare occasional bargain may be found.

-A map.
+And don’t forget to get yourself a map.
 There are several “City Ambassadors” – wearing their distinctive red outfits, on many of the main intersections in the city.

 The locals are also only too happy to recommend things to do in Melbourne, and give you directions on how to get there.
 This city is very easy to navigate.